Case Western Reserve University, B.S., Biology, 1997, B.A., Chemistry, 1997

 Kornblith LZ, Howard BM, Cheung CK, Dayter Y, Pandey S, Busch MP, Pati S, Callcut RA, Vilardi RF, Redick BJ, Nelson MF, Cohen MJ.
 The whole is greater than the sum of its parts: Hemostatic profiles of whole blood variants.
 J Trauma Acute Care Surg.
 2014 Dec; 77(6):818-27.
 View in PubMed

-Kornblith LZ, Kutcher ME, Callcut RA, Redick BJ, Hu CK, Cogbill TH, Baker CC, Shapiro ML, Burlew CC, Kaups KL, Demoya MA, Haan JM, Koontz CH, Zolin SJ, Gordy SD, Shatz DV, Paul DB, Cohen MJ.
-Mechanical ventilation weaning and extubation after spinal cord injury: A Western Trauma Association multicenter study.
+Kornblith LZ, Kutcher ME, Callcut RA, Redick BJ, Hu CK, Cogbill TH, Baker CC, Shapiro ML, Burlew CC, Kaups KL, DeMoya MA, Haan JM, Koontz CH, Zolin SJ, Gordy SD, Shatz DV, Paul DB, Cohen MJ.
+Mechanical ventilation weaning and extubation after spinal cord injury: a Western Trauma Association multicenter study.
 J Trauma Acute Care Surg.
-2013 Dec; 75(6):1060-70.
+2013 Dec; 75(6):1060-9; discussion 1069-70.
 View in PubMed

 Robinson BR, Cotton BA, Pritts TA, Branson R, Holcomb JB, Muskat P, Fox EE, Wade CE, del Junco DJ, Bulger EM, Cohen MJ, Schreiber MA, Myers JG, Brasel KJ, Phelan HA, Alarcon LH, Rahbar MH, Callcut RA.
 Application of the Berlin definition in PROMMTT patients: the impact of resuscitation on the incidence of hypoxemia.
 J Trauma Acute Care Surg.
 2013 Jul; 75(1 Suppl 1):S61-7.
 View in PubMed